 The United Nations’ Sustainable Development Goals and Agenda 2030 set a broad framework for, and are a driving force behind, the programme.
 Sustainable Development Goal 11 is to “Make cities inclusive, safe, resilient and sustainable.”

-The Nordic Programme on Sustainable Urban Development and Smart Cities will produce useful knowledge and smart solutions for policy development in the whole region.
+The Nordic research area on Sustainable Urban Development and Smart Cities will produce useful knowledge and smart solutions for policy development in the whole region.
 Also, it contributes to building the needed capacity in the Nordic research communities, encourage more cooperation between the researchers and research communities in the Nordic countries, and between researchers and the users of research.

 - Ethel Forsberg, NordForsk (Chair)